The earlier cancer is detected, the greater the chance that it can be treated successfully.

-- If you are African-American, or if you have a father or brother who had prostate cancer — especially if they were younger than 60 at the time of diagnosis — or if you have undergone genetic screening that showed you have a genetic mutation (such as BRCA1, BRCA2, ATM, HOXB13, MLH1, MSH2 or MSH6), you and your doctor should have a discussion about whether you should begin early detection of prostate cancer at age 40 and continue to be tested regularly.
-If you have a family history of prostate cancer, you should talk with your doctor about beginning early-detection testing 10 years before the age of the earliest prostate cancer case in your family (for example, at age 35 if your father or brother received a prostate cancer diagnosis at age 45).
+- People at high risk.
+This includes men assigned male at birth who are African-American, have a father or brother who had prostate cancer (especially if diagnosed younger than age 60) or have a known genetic mutation (such as BRCA1, BRCA2, ATM, HOXB13, MLH1, MSH2 or MSH6).
+Regular PSA testing should begin at age 40 or 10 years before the youngest prostate cancer case in your family (for example, at age 35 if your father or brother received a prostate cancer diagnosis at age 45).

-- If you do not fall into any of the groups above, you may consider beginning early detection with a baseline PSA test and digital rectal exam at age 45.
-The results of those tests will be used to compare with future tests.
-If your first PSA test shows a level of 1.0 ng/mL or higher (see below: "What Do the Numbers Mean?"), you should undergo follow-up testing every one to two years.
-If your first PSA test shows a level less than 1.0 ng/mL, you should have follow-up testing every two to four years.
+- Continue regular testing at 1- to 4-year intervals depending on your baseline or previous PSA level, your age and your risk factors.
+For example, if your first PSA test shows a level of 1.0 ng/mL or higher, you should undergo follow-up testing every one to two years.
+If your level is lower than 1.0 ng/mL, you should have follow-up testing every two to four years.

 - Over age 75.
 You may discontinue PSA testing unless you are very healthy with a life expectancy of 10 years or more.

 You should discuss the pros and cons of having a PSA test with your doctor.
 If you do receive a PSA test, your doctor will need to put the results in perspective with your age, how long you can be expected to live, your family medical history, your race and the results of any previous PSA tests.